 The book cover serves as a two-way mirror.
 On one hand, it shows a Spider’s web- spun in the dark woods imparting an eerie feel, all the while camouflaging the face of a lady.
-On the other hand, it gives a visual peek into what to expect of the book.
-May be the web is symbolic of a knit of stories and the lady symbolizes human emotions.
+On the other hand, it gives a visual peek into what to expect from the book.
+Maybe the web is symbolic of a knit of stories and the lady symbolizes human emotions.
 I would say, a very interesting and clever book cover!

 Each of the stories borrows a slice from our everyday life and so do the characters.
-None of the characters are exaggerated .
+None of the characters is exaggerated.
 You are taken on an emotional journey throughout the book.
 I especially could relate to the character of ‘Jaspreet’ and could understand the series of flutters she experiences in the examination hall.
-I associated with the underlying sentiments of ‘The Missing Staircase’, as I too have fond memories of walking up the flight of stairs to my grandfather’s room to deliver his daily dose of newspaper.
+I associated with the underlying sentiments of ‘The Missing Staircase’, as I too have fond memories of walking up the flight of stairs to my grandfather’s room to deliver his daily dose of the newspaper.
 In return, I used to be gifted two ‘Marie’ biscuits!
-Like this, every reader is bound to identify with the stories.
+I am sure every reader is bound to identify with the se sort of stories.